-Deputies and Norman police officers believe most of the damage in Cleveland County is along Indian Hills Road between 168th Avenue Northeast and 192nd Avenue Northeast.
-Deputies were going door to door checking houses late Sunday.
+Sheriff’s officials reported that much of the damage in Cleveland County was along Indian Hills Road between 168th Avenue Northeast and 192nd Avenue Northeast.

 Road closings, Cleveland County Sheriff’s Office spokesman Meghan McCormick said, included Indians Hills Road and 168th; Franklin Road and 192nd; 149th and Harrah Road; Harrah and Rolling Oak; and 192nd to 149th Street.